 Upon completion of the course, the student should be able to:

-- Integrate knowledge of pharmacokinetics when developing a therapeutic regimen that maximizes therapeutic effectiveness while minimizing adverse reactions
+- Integrate knowledge of pharmacokinetics when developing a therapeutic regimen to maximize therapeutic effectiveness while minimizing adverse reactions

 - Use knowledge of pharmacodynamics to observe and understand the effects of drugs and/or devices to predict an optimal patient response